fybrik/fybrik/website/content/docs/overview/architecture/index.md

 In this example an [implicit-copy module](../../reference/components/ddc) copies data from a remote postgres database into a S3 compatible ceph instance.
 The arrow-flight module then locally serves the data to the user via the Arrow flight protocol.
 Credentials are only handled by the modules (11) and are never exposed to the user.
-The application reads from and writes data to whitelisted targets.
+The application reads from and writes data to allowed targets.
 Requests are handled by M4DModule instances(12).
-The application can not interact with non-whitelisted targets.
+The application can not interact with not allowed targets.